-Other income and expenses relate to a foreign exchange loss of \$5.0m (2021: \$2.9m) as the USD strengthened further against GBP, EUR and AUD during the year.
+Other income and expenses relate to a foreign exchange gain of \$2.8m (2022: loss of \$5.0m) as the USD weakened against the GBP and EUR during the year.

 A.4.2 Leasing arrangements

 The Company leases offices under non-cancellable operating lease agreements.
 The rental cost associated with operating leases is charged to the profit and loss account on a straight-line basis over the life of the lease.